Bordered Floer homology for manifolds with torus boundary via immersed curves: Bordered invariants as train tracks

 \subsection{Decorated graphs}

 There is a convenient graph-theoretic shorthand for describing these bordered invariants (see, for instance, \cite{HW, HL2014}).
 Let $\Gamma$ be a directed graph with vertex set $\sV_\Gamma$ and edge set $\sE_\Gamma$.
-A decorated graph has the property that every $v\in \sV_\Gamma$ is labelled with exactly one element from $\{\bu, \ci\}$ and every $e\in\sE_\Gamma$ is labelled with exactly one element from $\{\varnothing,1,2,3,12,23,123\}$.
-Moreover, the edge orientations are compatible with the idempotents so that \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, and \raisebox{-4pt}{$ $}.
+Suppose that every $v\in \sV_\Gamma$ is labelled with exactly one element from $\{\bu, \ci\}$ and every $e\in\sE_\Gamma$ is labelled with exactly one element from $\{\varnothing,1,2,3,12,23,123\}$.
+Moreover, suppose the edge labels are compatible with the vertex labels so that the only arrangements that occur are \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, \raisebox{-4pt}{$ $}, and \raisebox{-4pt}{$ $}.
+Finally, we will require that for any pair of vertices $v_1$ and $v_2$ in a decorated graph and any element $I \in \{\varnothing,1,2,3,12,23,123\}$, there is an even number of length two directed paths from $v_1$ to $v_2$ for which the concatenation of the two edge labels is $I$.
+We will call a graph of this form an \emph{$\Alg$-decorated graph}.